Should I Plead Guilty If I Have Committed The Crime?

 It's essential that, if you make a deal, you sit down with your attorney and find out exactly what the ramifications will be.
 In the future, if you violate your probation, the judge can punish you up to the maximum for whatever sentence it is that you pled guilty or no contest to.

-The problem with just going in and pleading guilty is you're going to lose control of what your sentence is going to be and you may not be able to bring forward some of the mitigating factors that you want the prosecutor and judge to consider before you are sentenced.
+The problem with just going in and pleading guilty is you're going to lose control of what your sentence is going to be, and you may not be able to bring forward some of the mitigating factors that you want the prosecutor and judge to consider before you are sentenced.

 There are exceptions.
 Sometimes, the person doesn't understand English fully.
 They don't use an interpreter and take a plea without understanding all the ramifications.
-They get deported, lose a bunch of rights, and now they're in a position where they need to try to withdraw their plea.
+They get deported, lose many rights, and now they're in a position where they need to try to withdraw their plea.

-What Are Some Alternatives To Pleading Guilty In My Criminal Case?
+What Are Some Alternatives To Pleading Guilty?

-If you're innocent and you don't want to plead guilty, then you can take your case to trial.
-Your attorney can file a motion, if it’s applicable to your case, to try to get all the evidence suppressed.
-It depends on what the circumstances are and what evidence they have against you.
-Your option is to fight by way of motions and by way of a jury trial.
-If the government has a weak case against you, then you’re going to have a good chance to win.
+If you're innocent and don't want to plead guilty, you can take your case to trial.
+If it applies to your case, your attorney can file a motion to get all the evidence suppressed.
+It depends on the circumstances and evidence they have against you.
+Your option is to fight by way of activities and a jury trial.
+If the government has a weak case against you, you will have an excellent chance to win.

 This is something you need to sit down with your attorney and discuss.
 You can plead no contest instead of guilty, and the court will find you guilty, but they can't use your no contest plea against you civilly if that applies to your case.